voschezang/coding-handbook/quotes.md

 * The *fourth* problem in software engineering is [accidental](https://en.wikipedia.org/wiki/Accident_(philosophy)#Aristotle) complexity; i.e. using the wrong types of model for a given use case.
   * E.g. a certain programming paradigm / language / framework, database model or hardware model (e.g. CPU, GPU, FPGA)
 * If tests are not run periodically they will start to fail over time.
+* Code is a liability, not an asset.
+Minimize the amount of code used to provide functionality (excl. other factors...).
 * Not all technical debt has to be [paid off](https://www.martinfowler.com/bliki/TechnicalDebt.html); sometimes code can be simply deprecated.
 * Assign owners/requestors to *requirements*.
 Who want this?
 Is it still relevant?
 * Timestamp everything.